-The Council's strategic plans and how they fit together is shown in the strategy map below and is often referred to as the 'golden thread'.
-The 'golden thread' is a way of describing how each element links together, from the National Performance Framework to team and individual objectives.
+The Council's strategic plans and how they fit together is shown in the strategy map below and is often referred to as the 'Golden Thread', which is a way of describing how each element links together, from the National Performance Framework to team and individual objectives.
+The Inverclyde Council Financial Strategy is integral to the process, running from the Council Plan down to individual employee personal development plans.